Please wear a mask on campus regardless of your vaccination status.

 While all institutional data should be protected, restricted data must be given the utmost protection.
 To help ensure this, at a minimum, restricted data must be:

 - Stored and shared on a LMC protected internal drive or intranet site, e.g. SharePoint, MS Teams, etc.

 - Encrypted if stored or used on portable devices issued by the College, if removed from a College location, or if electronically transmitted.
 See LMC Data Security Policy

 - Never stored on a personally-owned computer or storage device.

 - Never stored or used by a non-employee without non-disclosure agreement to provide appropriate protection to the same standards used by the College.

 Breaches, losses, or unauthorized exposures of restricted data must be immediately reported to the IT.

 Data Trustees, Data Stewards, Data Custodians, or specific College units may have additional policies covering institutional data within their areas of operational or administrative control.
 Consult your supervisor, unit management, or the appropriate data trustee, data steward, or data custodian if further information is needed.

-College employees must report actual or suspected criminal activity associated with any institutional data to the Executive Director of Information Technology, who will inform the Vice President of Finance for action and coordination, if required, with law enforcement agencies.
+College employees must report actual or suspected criminal activity associated with any institutional data to the HR and IT for action and coordination, if required, with law enforcement agencies.
 In a perceived emergency situation, College administration may take immediate steps, including denial of access to the College’s network and institutional data as well as seizure and quarantine of College-owned data processing and storage assets, to ensure the integrity of College data and systems and to protect the College from liability.